 Discussion

 In this article, we had two main aims.
 Our first aim was to attempt to characterize performance on a continuous report source memory task using a mathematical model of the decision process, the circular diffusion model, to ascertain whether it could predict the distributions of decision outcomes and RT from such a task.
-In applying the model to this kind of task, we sought to ascertain whether the conclusions of Harlow and Donaldson (2013), which were based only on the distributions of response error, would continue to hold when both error and RTs were taken into account.
+In comparing continuous SDT and threshold models of source memory retrieval, we were interested in the broader question of how model selection is affected when decision-making is formally accounted for.
+With specific reference to the conclusions of Harlow and Donaldson (2013), which were based only on the distributions of response error, we investigated whether a threshold model would still be preferred when both response outcomes and RTs were taken into account.
 Our second aim was to ascertain whether Harlow and Donaldson’s (2013) conclusion that source memory is thresholded would continue to hold for memory when performance was conditioned on recognition confidence.

 We found evidence suggesting that source memory retrieval is indeed best characterized as a thresholded process.
 First, we found that even when source responses were conditioned on successful recognition, the marginal distribution of response error was well characterized by a two-component mixture model, consisting of a von Mises and a uniform distribution.
 This agrees the results of Harlow and Donaldson (2013), who used a wrapped Cauchy to account for the heavy tails of the distribution of errors.
 Second, we fit the joint distributions of accuracy and RT with the circular diffusion model, and again found that the threshold and hybrid models, both of which assumed a mixture of guessing and memory-based responses, fit the data better than the variable-precision model, which did not.